Are you planning your holiday in North Wales in 2025 and thinking about climbing Yr Wyddfa (Snowdon)?

 Other websites do this but it is difficult to do and very subjective, as everyone has different experience levels, abilities, and preferences!

-Our best advice is to read the individual descriptions below for our honest opinions on each route and choose which route is best for you!
+So again, our best advice is to read the individual descriptions below for our honest opinions on each route and choose which route is best for you!

 Many of the routes can be combined so you get a more varied, circular walk - you can use the Sherpa bus network to get back to your start point.